DYRK1A

 What is DYRK1A syndrome?

-Dual specificity tyrosine phosphorylation regulated kinase 1 A, DYRK1A, plays a significant role in brain development and regulating cell proliferation, including shaping the brain and monitoring the structure of neuronal components.
-DYRK1A is a protein kinase found in the ‘Down syndrome region’ of chromosome 21, that is critical for nervous system development.
+Dual specificity tyrosine phosphorylation regulated kinase 1 A, DYRK1A, plays a significant role in brain development and regulating cell proliferation, including shaping the brain and monitoring the brain’s structure.
+DYRK1A is found in a region of chromosome 21 that is critical for nervous system development.

-Variations in the DYRK1A gene cause DYRK1A syndrome; a rare condition with a recognisable but heterogeneous phenotype, including a spectrum from mild to severe intellectual disability (ID), speech and language disorders, epilepsy, microcephaly, delayed growth, autism, feeding difficulties, facial gestalt, and vision defects.
+Variations in the DYRK1A gene cause DYRK1A syndrome; a rare condition with a recognisable but heterogeneous phenotype, including a spectrum from mild to severe intellectual disability, speech and language disorders, epilepsy, microcephaly, delayed growth, autism, feeding difficulties, distinct facial features, and vision defects.

 Contact